High Schools of Choice — Grades 7–12

 - All prepare students for college.
 A diploma from CPS is recognized by all colleges and universities.
-In addition, all CPS high schools now have earned accreditation from the nationally recognized AdvancEd organization, which requires rigorous examination of each high school’s learning environment.
+In addition, all CPS high schools have now earned accreditation from the nationally recognized AdvancEd organization, which requires rigorous examination of each high school’s learning environment.
 (Exceptions: Virtual High School and Cincinnati Digital Academy; online schools require separate accreditation.
-Spencer Center, a new school, will start accreditation process when eligible.)
+Spencer Center, a new school, will start the accreditation process when eligible.)

 - All offer sports and extracurricular activities (except Virtual High School and Cincinnati Digital Academy).

 - All are open to students with disabilities.
 If your child requires specialized placement, call CPS' Department of Student Services: (513) 363-0280

 - All are open to any child living anywhere inside the Cincinnati Public School District.
 Cincinnati Public Schools does not have address boundaries for its high schools, so a student is not assigned to a high school based on a home address.
 However, some high schools have entrance requirements.